Phillrb/VecMulti/README.md

 Download the latest release from https://github.com/Phillrb/VecMulti/releases/latest No need to compile; just run it!

+Supports USB-to-Serial adapters that include CP2104 USB to UART etc

 * Plug in VecMulti without microSD card
 * Attach 4 pin header on VecMulti as follows:
 ** Pin 1 (GND) connect to GND on USB-serial adapter.
 This pin is closest to the edge of the cart.